 - Go for Linux on your DB instance as they are twice as cheap compared to a windows machine.

 Option 2: Tableau Server + DB on RDS

 This architecture is quite similar to our option 1 but this time we are moving our DB to RDS.
 I would recommend to follow this path if you are planning on using one of the DB supported by RDS listed below:

 The architecture assumes your Tableau Server querying a read replica of your DB to avoid Tableau to send queries to your production DB.

 Let’s avoid the classical RDS vs EC2 efficiency / cost debate.
 I would simply argue the following points that will help your Tableau Server:

-- the read replication capabilities to take some load off your DB.
-This is important for a Tableau point a view as you can imagine having 1 or more read replicas of your DB and point Tableau to those read replicates.
+- The read replication capabilities to take some load off your DB.
+This is important from a Tableau point of view as you can imagine having 1 or more read replicas of your DB and point Tableau towards those read replicates.
 It is very simple to put in place and allows you to move heavy work from your main DB.
-It is also feasible with several EC2 instances but you would make your life complicated for no reasons.
+It is also feasible with several EC2 instances but you would make your life unnecessarily complicated.

-- the simplicity of managing an RDS instance over an sevral EC2 instances. (no security to manage, no install, upgrades, patches etc).
+- The simplicity of managing an RDS instance over several EC2 instances (no security to manage, no install, upgrades, patches, etc).